 Personal Export Subsidies

 South Korea is one of the greatest development stories rarely told.
-In just 60 years, they've taken 50 million people from largely rural poverty to a higher GDP per capita than Japan's - it's a bonkers achievement.
+In just 60 years, they've taken 50 million people from largely rural poverty to a higher GDP per capita than Japan's—it's a bonkers achievement.
 How did they do it?

 Through export subsidies.
-For the full story, read How Asia Works, but the short version is that Korea strategically brought its manufacturing sector up to scratch by subsidising firms conditional on them successfully exporting products; that is, on selling things abroad on the open market to people who had plenty of other options and no particular reason to buy Korean.
+For the full story, read How Asia Works, but the short version is that Korea strategically brought its manufacturing sector up to scratch by subsidizing firms conditional on them successfully exporting products; that is, on selling things abroad on the open market to people who had plenty of other options and no particular reason to buy Korean.

-Now, these goods weren't truly worthy of market rates on day one: the government did have to subsidise them.
-But, crucially, the government would only subsidise companies that created some real, measurable value as judged by an external arbiter, and were on a good path to create more and more.
+Now, these goods weren't truly competitive at market rates on day one: the government did have to subsidize them.
+But, crucially, the government would only subsidize companies that created some real, measurable value as judged by an external arbiter, and were on a good path to create more and more.
 Both halves of "conditional subsidies" are important here.

-Take car-making, which Korea now excels at.
-Indonesia tried to subsidise car-making into existence by paying domestic manufacturers and banning the imports of foreign cars, giving its domestic carmakers a large captive audience who were forced to buy local.
+On the one hand, Indonesia tried the "subsidy" without the "conditional": they paid domestic manufacturers and banned the imports of foreign cars, giving its domestic carmakers a large captive audience who were forced to buy local.
 But this gave the car makers no real incentive to make good cars, so Indonesians suffered with bad cars, and you are not driving an Indonesian car today.

-By contrast, any country that simply didn't subsidise its car makers just... doesn't have any carmakers.
-Manufacturing is one of those things with a "surprising amount of detail" – that is, you need to develop a ton of detailed expertise and tacit knowledge about a very wide range of sub-problems, and for the first twenty years your products just won't be able to compete equally with (e.g. and also specifically) Toyota.
-The diagnosis behind the "infant industry argument" – that if you don't coddle your little baby industries somehow, they'll never grow big and strong and economies-of-scaled enough to compete with mature rivals – makes a lot of sense, even if a lot of the proposed cures come with their own problems and abuses.
+The reason is simple.
+Manufacturing is one of those things with a "surprising amount of detail": you need to develop a ton of detailed expertise and tacit knowledge about a very wide range of sub-problems, and for the first twenty years your products just won't be able to compete on equal footing with (for example, and also literally,) Toyota.

 Personal Export Subsidies